No Longer, Not Yet

 At this time of day, essential workers are readying stores and restaurants for lunchtime sidewalk service and street-side dining.
 Areas in the near lane of the road, tented or open are set with tables and chairs, not quite 6 feet apart, and surrounded by 18 inch planter barriers, some already planted but most empty and awaiting something cheery.

-Many of these settings cleverly expand into space unoccupied by the adjacent store, boarded up or dark and bearing a “For Rent” sign.
+Many of these settings cleverly expand restaurant seating into space unoccupied by the adjacent store, boarded up or dark and bearing a “For Rent” sign.
 I counted a lot of closed up stores on my walk.

-Lulu lemon store “opening early Summer 2020”, has been shuttered since March.
+Not Yet: Lululemon store “opening early Summer 2020”, has been shuttered since March.

 As I stood waiting for the walk sign to light, I was thinking about these boarded up places.
 Especially the ones that have “Coming Soon” signs, offering hope but already beginning to fade.